What Is A Karmic Relationship? 15 Common Signs & How To Handle It

 The most obvious sign is you feel that you've known the person before, Paul says.
 "Sometimes you get a very good feeling about this, but sometimes there is some fear attached, depending on what the karma is."

 Did you notice a lot of red flags, even in the early stages of the relationship?
 Sometimes those triggers are part of the very lesson the relationship is meant to teach you, whether that means learning how to heal your own toxic behaviors you're bringing into a relationship or how to avoid such unhealthy dynamics in the future.

 "If you feel frustrated and misunderstood, you are most likely in a karmic relationship," Kaiser adds.
-This is because karmic relationships aren't about a perfect union; they're about growth.
+This is because karmic relationships are rarely a perfect union; they're about growth, usually through painful means.

 For whatever reason, and it may be a feeling you can't quite place, you find their presence to be heavy and begrudging.
 Yet despite the unpleasantry, you don't want to let go—even though you know you should.